xiaochuany/blog/docs/posts/2025-12-16-assist_validation.md

 - jurisdiction
 - risk type
 - parameter
+- approach
 - portfolio
 - use case
-- approach

-For examplle, (EU, credit risk, PD, IRB, pillar 1 capital, retail).
-This narrows the scope quite a bit.
+For examplle, (EU, credit risk, PD, IRB, retail, pillar 1 capital) narrows the scope quite a bit.

-## Breakdown of constraints by category
+## Break down constraints

-Asking "list all requirements for X per EBA" and hoping to get a comprehensive full coverage one-shot is unrealistic.
+Asking "list all requirements for X per EBA" and hoping to get a comprehensive full coverage is unrealistic.

-I find instrumental to think regulatory requirements as constraints on the space of estimators one can choose.
-The idea is to find orthogonal dimensions to categorize these constraints.
-Here is an attempt.
+Regulatory requirements may be viewed as constraints on the space of parameter estimators.
+To help AI achieving full coverage, we can design orthogonal dimensions so that *ideally* every requirement can be described with one and only one dimension.
+This is somewhat reminiscent of data quality dimensions.

+Here is an attempt

 1. existence
-2. inequalities
+2. directionality
 3. invariants
-4. scope of coverage
+4. scope
-5. temporal dynamics
+5. governance

-To consider a concrete example, let's consider the tuple

-(risk type, parameter, model type, data regime, use) = (IRRBB, average maturity, internal behaviour model, non-contractual data + customer behaviour, ALM + reporting + ICAAP).
+Let's consider a concrete example (IRRBB, average maturity, internal behaviour model, non-contractual data + customer behaviour, ALM + reporting + ICAAP).

 1. must exist (which article?)
 2. when data volume decreases -> widen estimation error